lich2000117/P2P_FileSharingNetwork/note.md

    - if Connection exception is catched, skip to next peer (with current index)
 2. Memory Issue, after sharing/downloading big files, those files are still occupied
 3. Concurrent Sharing/Downloading (Done)
+4. If a peer cannot be connected, move on to next (Done)
+5. If a block is not available (peer stopped sharing, move on to next) (Done)

 ## Issues
 1. Create FileMgr(filepath) not working for large file (>16MB)